Battered Penguins D keeps regenerating

 Streit played 19 games for the Penguins in the regular season, scoring one goal and adding five assists and going minus-2 while averaging 17:06 of ice time.
 He hasn't played since April 9, over a month of sitting, so rust will be an issue early, but a couple of sources around the league expected him to fill in capably for Schultz if necessary.

-"It was only three months ago he was playing 20 minutes [per game] with the Flyers," said one coach.
-"He's a smart guy too.
-Some guys might try to play over their head and I don't think Mark is like that.
+"It was only three months ago he was playing 20 minutes [per game] with the Flyers," one coach said.
+"He's a smart guy, too.
+Some guys might try to play over their head, and I don't think Mark is like that.
 The fact that Ottawa doesn't seem to come hard all the time [on the forecheck] will be a strength for Mark.
 He's pretty good at finding seams."

 Added one Western Conference scout via text: "I think he will be fine.
-He is smart and he has above-average skills.
-His skating may be a slight issue but his smarts will help make up for that. ...
-Games have not been real physical and that will help him as well."
+He is smart, and he has above-average skills.
+His skating may be a slight issue, but his smarts will help make up for that. ...
+Games have not been real physical, and that will help him as well."

 Streit can also work his way around a power play.
 When he was with the Philadelphia Flyers this season, only Shayne Gostisbehere got more time on the power play among Flyers defensemen than Streit's 2:31.
 That number dropped to 1:40 after the trade to the Penguins, but the only Pittsburgh defensemen to average more than a minute per game on the power play during the regular season are the injured Letang, Daley and Schultz.